zawacko/zachCubesolver/README.md

 Welcome!

-This is the repository for software to solve a Rubik's cube using different methods.
+This is the template repository for software to solve a Rubik's cube using different methods for the Cubexell Robotics Camp.
+Some code has been removed for you to fill in .
-Implement your own as you see fit.